 All recipients of Home Care Packages must be first assessed as eligible by an Aged Care Assessment Service (ACAS).
 People under 65 are often redirected to Disability Services for assessment before being assessed for Aged Care.

 Assessments take place in the client’s current accommodation and workers can attend the assessment and support the person to engage with ACAS.
-Occasionally and when there is some urgency for support, referrals to ACAS can take place from hospitals and assessments can take place while the client is still an inpatient.

 For a person to be eligible for a Home Care Package, the person must be assessed as:

 - Having needs that can only be met by a coordinated package of care services

 - Someone who would be eligible to receive at least low level residential care (for Home Care Levels 1 or 2) or high level residential care (for Home Care Levels 3 or 4) if they applied for residential care